WELCOME TO ST. PATRICK PARISH

 Since its founding on March 17, 1983, St. Patrick Parish has grown steadily along with the rapid development of Spotsylvania County, Virginia.
 St. Patrick School, which opened in 1990, now serves more than 250 students from pre-K through 8th grade, and the parish serves addtional youth through the CYO, our religious education program and an outreach to homeschoolers.
 And that's just the start!

 This page lists information about the many ministries, organizations and activities that constitute parish life for the many families who call St. Patrick Church their spiritual home.
 Please come and visit and get involved!

 - Altar Servers: Service at Sunday and daily liturgies is open to boys of the parish in third grade and above.
 Please contact the parish office if you are interested.

 - Choirs/Cantors: The parish offers a comprehensive liturgical music program for both children and adults.
-Please see the music pages, or contact the director to volunteer.
+Please contact the director to volunteer.

 - Extraordinary Ministers of Holy Communion: Lay members of the parish assist the priests and deacons with distribution of the Eucharist.